Brazil travel advice

 • follow the instructions of local authorities, including evacuation orders

 The complex weather phenomenon called El Niño happens at irregular intervals of 2 to 7 years.
-El Niño generally generates droughts and heavy rainfalls for 6 to 9 months, which could cause flooding, landslides, and mudslides and could severely disrupt travel.
+El Niño generally generates droughts and heavy rainfalls for 6 to 9 months, which could cause flooding, landslides, and mudslides, and severely disrupt travel.
 Extreme droughts and heavy rains could limit access to food, drinking water, hygiene products, and medication.
 Severe weather could occur, such as:

 • below-average rainfall and droughts in the north and northeast

-• excessive rains in the south and southeast of the country
+• excessive rains in the south and southeast

 • above-average temperatures in all regions

-Keep informed of regional weather forecasts before and during your travels, and plan accordingly.
+Stay informed of regional weather forecasts before and during your travels, and plan accordingly.
 Ensure you have adequate insurance to cover the consequences of such events, including the disruption of travel plans.

 Learn about El Niño